Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Forcela de Pütia to Ütia Vaciara (1 hour)

-Sass de Putia Loop Trail, Dolomites
+Sass de Putia mountain pastures, Dolomites

 The trail descends gently along a wide track, all the way to Ütia Vaciara.